About the project

 Hunts Point is an interesting neighborhood, as it

-it is part residential and part industrial.
-Most of the food
+is part residential and part industrial.
+Most of the food markets

-markets feeding New York City are in Hunts Point, which brings
+feeding New York City are in Hunts Point, which brings in jobs,

-in jobs, but also brings its share of problems, such as air
+but also brings its share of problems, such as air pollution from

-pollution from truck traffic, as well as noise pollution.
-The
+truck traffic, as well as noise pollution.
+The neighborhood is

-neighborhood is one of the poorest congressional district in
+one of the poorest congressional district in the country (the

-Sandy in 2012.
-It remains very vulnerable should another hurricane
+It remains very vulnerable should another hurricane hit the city

 The residency's goal was to have artists do outreach